marsgard/marsgard/README.md

 └─────────────────────────────────────────────────────────────────┘
 ```

+**Where the server stands today.** For signed-in colonists the shard is the referee: node hp
+and respawn, loot rolls, XP, credits, cargo, the bank, Depot trades, recipes, placement, quest
+rewards and wrecks all resolve on the server from its own copy of the client's numbers, and the
+client renders the answer.
+Still client-side, and the next to move: movement integration, O₂
+and suit drain, drone AI.
+Anonymous colonists keep the solo simulation in their browser and are
+refereed for nothing, which is why the card pages still say what they say.

 **Anti-cheat, in short.** Movement is integrated server side at the colonist's real speed
 and teleports are rejected rather than corrected.
 Interacts require distance under 2.8 m,
 the correct tool in cargo and a per-node cooldown.
 Rate limits sit at one intent per 100 ms